 Different irradiation patterns may be used to reduce the fragmentation size of the glass.
-In some embodiments, parallel paths of damaged glass may be created by rasterscanning the ion beam across the surface of the glass 15 substrate.
+In some embodiments, parallel paths of damaged glass may be created by raster-scanning the ion beam across the surface of the glass substrate.
 By adjusting the spacing and thickness of the damaged paths, the fragment size of the glass substrate may be controlled.
 For example, reducing the spacing between the damaged paths may reduce the fragmentation size.

-Parallel damage paths may be particularly useful in conanywhere in the glass, such as in either the compressive 20 trolling the distribution of fragmentation sizes.
+Parallel damage paths may be particularly useful in controlling the distribution of fragmentation sizes.
 Unlike with disconnected features, which may be difficult to uniformly pattern throughout the glass substrate, parallel lines can be uniformly distributed across throughout a section of the glass substrate more easily.
 This may change the distribution of the fragmentation sizes such that a higher percentage of glass fragments are at or near a desired size, while the range and standard deviation of the size of individual glass fragments may be smaller.